 Connecting with the students

-Young students like young teachers.
-It pains me to say it.
-They respect older teachers, sure they do, but let's face facts - they're not going to get out a magazine picture of a Korean boy band and ask you to point at which one you think has the best hair.
+In general, young students like and identify better with young teachers.
+And it pains me to say that.
+They respect older teachers, sure they do, but let's face facts - if you're an older teacher, they're not going to get out a magazine picture of a Korean boy band and ask you to point at which one you think has the best hair.